RayCui/cpp-api-streaming/README.md

 cpp-api-streaming
 =================

-A demo app in C++ for streaming rates using OANDA open api and libcurl
+A demo app in C++ for streaming rates using OANDA REST api and the [POCO C++ library](http://pocoproject.org/download/index.html).
+A JSON parser such as [libjson](http://sourceforge.net/projects/libjson/) can be used decode the JSON response.

 ### Setup

 Clone this repo to the location of your choice

-Make sure you have libcurl installed

-	apt-get install libcurl4-gnutls-dev

 Update the following information in main() in streaming.cpp:

-    domain
     accountId
     access_token (Authorization)

 Compile the file through g++ compiler.
-Link libcurl using the -lcurl flag.
+Link the poco networking component using the -lPocoNetSSL flag.

-    g++ streaming.cpp -lcurl -o streaming
+`g++ streaming.cpp -lPocoNetSSL -o streaming`

+Alternatively, use the provided Makefile by running `make`.

 Run the output executable file